vtex-apps/minicart/README.md

 The VTEX minicart app shows a list of all items that a customer add in our Checkout OrderForm API.
 This is a VTEX app that is used by Dreamstore product.

-**Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.
+:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Release schedule
 | Release  | Status              | Initial Release | Maintenance LTS Start | End-of-life | Dreamstore Compatibility